-- soy sauce
+- Soy sauce

-What are Common Japanese Sauce Ingredients?
+What are common Japanese sauce ingredients?

-Soy sauce and vinegar are the most common ingredients use in Japanese sauces.
+Soy sauce and vinegar are the most common ingredients used in Japanese sauces.
 Sake, ponzu, and mirin are also popular.

-Usually, the ingrediënts are mixed together in a bowl.
+Usually, the ingredients are mixed together in a bowl.
 Take a look at my buying guide for a few handy tools to use for teppanyaki.

-What is Teppanyaki Sauce made of?
+What is teppanyaki dipping sauce made of?

-These ingredients are usually in Teppanyaki sauces:
+These ingredients are usually in teppanyaki sauces: